Updated for the new 2023-2027 Study Design!

 For detailed explanations on how to establish these relationships, read "Creative Response To Text" Ideas.

-The VCAA Literature Study Design also determines that students must submit ‘a reflective commentary establishing connections with the original text’.
-This aspect of the assessment counts for 10 of the 60 marks available for the Creative Response outcome.
-The study design further denotes that students must:
+The VCAA Literature Study Design also determines that students must submit a ‘close analysis of a key passage’.
+This aspect of the assessment counts for 20 of the 60 marks available for the Create Response outcome.
+The study design elaborates that students must produce:

-- The point of view, context and form of the original text,
+- Understanding of the point of view, context and form of the original text

-- The ways the central ideas of the original text are represented,
+- The ways the literary form, features and language convey the ideas of the original text

-- Techniques used to create, recreate or adapt a text and how they represent particular concerns or attitudes.
+- Techniques used to create, recreate or adapt a text and how they represent particular views and values

-- Identify elements of construction, context, point of view and form particular to the text, and apply understanding of these in a creative response
+- Discuss elements of construction, context, point of view and form particular to the text, and apply understanding of these in a creative response

-- Critically reflect on how language choices and literary features from the original text are used in the adaptation
+- Reflect on how language choices and literary features from the original text are used in their adaptation

 As you write, ensure you are discussing how the author uses point of view, context, form, elements of construction and stylistic features in their text.
 It is imperative that you describe how you have similarly used such device in your creative response.
 Ensure that you also discuss how you are involving the ideas and themes of the text in your creative piece, and how you are discussing them further, or exploring them in greater depth.
 Obviously only talk about those that are relevant to your creative response!